jeremyforest/website/content/publication/Short-term availability of adult-born neurons for memory encoding/index.md

 # Summary.
 An optional shortened abstract.
 summary: Olfactory bulb neurogenesis raises the question of how persistent olfactory memories are retained while remaining flexible to encode new memories.
 Here, the authors show that new neurons can only support a single odor memory within their critical period of integration into the circuit.

-tags: [bench, biology, mice, olfaction, adult-neurogenesis, learning]
+tags: [bench, biology, mice, olfaction, adult-neurogenesis, learning, neuroscience]

 # Display this page in the Featured widget?
 featured: true